aconchillo/bitpacket/doc/index.rst

 BitPacket_ is a Python module that provides a simple objected-oriented representation of data structures.
-The main purpose is to provide an easy and extensible interface for building and parsing these structures, such as network packages.
+The main purpose is to provide an easy and extensible interface for building and parsing these structures (e.g. network packets).

 These are the main features of BitPacket: